gocd/docs.go.cd/content/installation/configuring_database/mysql.md

 # Enabling GoCD to use MySQL

-_Note_: While, support for MySQL is added in GoCD 20.5.0 and a basic round of migration tests has been completed, the functional test suite does not regularly run against MySQL as a part of the build pipeline.
+> **Note**: Support for MySQL was added in GoCD `20.5.0` and while a basic round of migration tests was completed, the functional test suite does not regularly run against MySQL as a part of the build pipeline.
 This is something to be aware of if moving to MySQL.
 H2 and PostgreSQL are tested thoroughly as a part of GoCD's build pipelines.

 ### Step 1: Install MySQL Server